matankleiner/matankleiner/README.md

 - 👋 Hi, I’m @matankleiner
 - 👀 I’m interested in machine learning, especially computer vision and data science.
-I'm alson interested in photonics and the connection of it to signal and image processing.
+I'm alson interested in photonics and its connection to signal and image processing as well
+- as application that combine it with machine learning of any kind.
-- I’m looking to collaborate on any intersting machine learning projects.
+- I’m looking to collaborate on any intersting projects that connected to the above.
 - 📫 You can reach me at matankleiner@gmail.com

 <!---